 - Some instructors send more than one pre-semester communication to create multiple touch points with students before the class begins.

 - First day or week of course check-in assignment

 - Examples: a discussion forum with a self-introduction, icebreaker, internet scavenger hunt, etc.

 - A first day or week check-in assignment also helps determine non-participation for census roster reporting

-- Video conferencing via Zoom
+- Video conferencing via Big Blue Button or Zoom

 - Examples: use for office hours, exam review sessions, lectures, student presentations, group projects, guest speakers, virtual field trips, etc.